waba4mume/play-mume/README.md

 - `input-filter` and `mapper` are the respective in-progress branches for the mapper project.

+## Compilation

+Some of the code will need compiling from TypeScript (`src/*`) to JavaScript (`build/*`).
+You will need to install TypeScript compiler from https://www.typescriptlang.org and run in `play`:

+  tsc -p .

+TypeScript helps catching bugs before anybody even tests the code, letting me produce more features in less time.

 ## Setting Up a Web Server

 The map display works only if served over HTTP(S), as opposed to just opening